 The fascination of spectrolite bases on its richness of colors and changing tones.The colors have all the shades of spectrum reflecting the rich hues of Finnish scenery - from golden browns to darkest blue and the colors of rainbow, northern lights and butterfly wings.
 The play of colors is due to interference of light waves in the layers of material where light is reflected.

 Spectrolite is regarded by gemologists and experts as the most beautiful labradorite.
-As each country is entitled to name its own gemstones, professor Aarne Laitakari, then Director of the Geological Survey of Finland, chose the name "spectrolite", obviously having in mind the large variety of the colors of the spectrum.
-This name has been accepted by all gemologists and trades.
+As each country is entitled to name its own gemstones, professor Aarne Laitakari, then Director of the Geological Survey of Finland, chose the name "Spectrolite", obviously having in mind the larger variety and stronger colors of the spectrum compared to other labradorite.